Ugo5738/paservices/docs/system_workflow.md

     "super_id": "aedd5c2f-0df1-4f4b-b3a2-b22b2c41a197"
   }
   ```
+  Note: Provide `super_id` in the JSON body.
+Some services also accept an optional `X-Super-ID` header; check the target service's README for specifics.
 - **Successful Response (200 OK):** A JSON object detailing the outcome of each internal API call and storage operation.
   ```json
   {